Cathie Pelletier

-Cathie Pelletier (born 1953) is a novelist and songwriter who was born and raised in Allagash, a rural town in Aroostook County, Maine.
+Cathie Pelletier (born January 1953) is a novelist and songwriter who was born and raised in Allagash, a rural town in Aroostook County, Maine, United States.

+Pelletier also writes under the pseudonym K.C.
+McKinnon.

 Biography

 Pelletier displayed such aptitude as a student that she was advanced two grades (the sixth grade and her senior year), graduating high school at the age of sixteen.
 Pelletier wore brash clothes that she claimed were "an outlet for her creativity."
 At seventeen years she was expelled from the University of Maine at Fort Kent for breaking curfew and pulling a fire alarm.
 Following her expulsion, she began to hitchhike across the United States.
 She returned to her alma mater long enough to graduate with a baccalaureate before departing to Nashville in pursuit of a career as a songwriter.
 Pelletier moved to Tennessee where she met the country music star Jim Glaser.
 The two lived together for seventeen years until they separated.
 She then married European-born hotel manager, Tom Viorikic, three months after they met in Canada.